 – Dwight D. Eisenhower

-The management focus on “planning” rather than “plans” call for corporate consensus to that is important, and what if scenarios can swiftly be implemented without running a new project.
+The management focus on “planning” rather than “plans” call for corporate consensus to what is important, and what if scenarios can swiftly be implemented without running a new project.
 This is also where agility works best with a digital governance that can quickly help management to understand the implications as they decide to move into a new course.
 Unfortunately, we often talk to people who believe that strategy is “just” a set of plans that “just” need to be implemented.
 While nothing will ever work if not implemented, the challenge with strategy is often that the competitors, the market, sales, and the technology innovations change the premises so fast that to succeed the projects you need to change scope to meet a new impact and outcome.It somehow calls for three fundamentals at the same time

 - shorter development cycles and agile methodologies to implement this